TheHelias/signor-martini-portfolio/src/pages/index.md

   Post Production Nollywood Davinci Resolve Blackmagic Film Editing Premiere Pro Colour Grading
 ---
-Hi, I'm Martini Akande.
-Yes, Martini is my real name (inserts a long story).
-I'm a Professional Film and Video Editor, Colorist, and Post Production Consultant.
+Martini is a professional Film and Video Editor, Colorist, and Post-Production Manager.

-Film Editor of 9 feature films, a video editor, a colourist, a digital image technician, and a post-production consultant with over seven years of experience.
-Edited feature films, short films, documentaries, Commercials, and TV Shows.

-I'm a Mechanic: I join cuts together to make them work as a unit.

-I'm a Collaborator: I work with other professionals like cinematographers and sound composers.

-I'm an Artist: I bring the director's or client's vision to life.

-I love telling stories.
-I believe every visual content must tell a story and I put this in every cut, every frame, every note.

-Thanks for visiting my website.
-Please, take a look at some of my work and do not hesitate to contact me if you have any questions or wish to get in touch with me.
+Editor of 11 feature films including Gangs of Lagos (2023), Brotherhood (2022), and Glamour Girls (2022).
+He was nominated in the Best Picture Editor category for Brotherhood (2022) at the 9th edition of Africa Magic Viewers' Choice Awards (AMVCA).

+As the Editor and post-production supervisor on critically acclaimed films like Gangs of Lagos, Brotherhood, Venge(TV Series) and with over 8 years of experience in editing and post-production management - he brings a unique perspective to every project.

+Martini is an all-around post-production professional and has facilitated various projects over the years.
+From setting up post-production teams to post-production workflows to delivering exciting and groundbreaking films and shows.